rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>International Officer</strong><br/>
          dcsa_international AT darwin.cam.ac.uk<br/>
-         Narendra MEENA<br/>
+         Maya PATEL<br/>
         <p align="justify">
-Naru is a first-year student Ph.D. in genetics student.
-He is trained in computer science and mathematics and currently working on predicting regulatory regions in the human genome using machine learning algorithms.
-As an Internation student, he went through most of the challenges an internation student has to face i.e new language, new culture etc. He found that engaging yourself in college life was the best way to find himself.
-If you come across any problem please email him.
-He will try his best to solve your issues.<br><br>
+Maya is an MPhil student at the Faculty of Education studying the impacts of bi-lingualism on executive functioning.
+She was keen to join the DCSA as an International Officer because she has lived in 4 different countries (India, the US, Italy and the UK) over the past few years and also speaks multiple languages.
+As an International Officer, Maya hopes to bring Darwin’s dynamic student body even closer together through events and engagement.
+Maya is an extremely outgoing person and loves meeting people from around the world.
+She also sits on the welfare committee and wants to address the mental health concerns of international students.
+Please feel free to contact her via email.<br><br>

-The International Officer is responsible for representing and furthering the needs of international students while also providing welfare support tailored to international students’ issues.
-They work to involve international students in college events and organise events aimed at international students.
+The International Officer is responsible for representing the needs of international students (e.g. internal collegiate administrative matters - such as testing for international students), providing welfare support and organising events for fellow Darwinians which highlight cultural diversity.
+They also serve as a chair on the international crisis committee wherein international students speak about pertinent world affairs (e.g. political conflicts within their home countries).
         </p>
     </td></tr>